airborne-commando/OPSEC-OSINT-Tools/markdown/CSINT.md

 **In historical context for CSINT:**

 "All warfare is based on deception" and "As a result, only an enlightened ruler and a wise general will use the army's highest intelligence for spying purposes, achieving great success.
-Spies are a critical element in water because they determine an army's ability to move."
+Spies are a critical element in water (warfare) because they determine an army's ability to move."
 As described on page 3 and 62 (Sun-Tzu on the Art of War, 1910)[^Tzu]

 Meaning that [HUMINT](HUMINT.md) is also CSINT, both historically and in the modern world.

 In summary:
 - CSINT involves collecting confidential, non-public information through methods that may be legal (with proper authority) or illegal (such as hacking), depending on the context.
-- It also can come from Human Sources, like an interrogation or an interview.
-- Can also be in a civilian setting, such as job interviews or businesses.
+- CSINT may derive from human sources, such as interrogations, interviews, or insider reporting.
+This includes both government and civilian contexts—for example, corporate due diligence, employee vetting, or business negotiations.
 - HUMINT and CSINT overlap, but can be separate; it again all depends on the context.
 Was it a secret operation or an interview?

-See [HUMINT](HUMINT.md) and [Main Guide/Breached Data](../README.md#breached-data) as examples.
-But you need to be aware of rumors.

-"typically revolves around close-held personnel decisions, upcoming policy announcements that will impact the workforce, or some juicy gossip."
-(CIA, Sept 19 2024)[^CIA]
+See [HUMINT](HUMINT.md) and [Breached Data](../README.md#breached-data) for related examples.
+Analysts should be cautious: while closed sources are often more reliable, they are not immune to rumor or bias.
+As the CIA notes, restricted information “typically involves confidential personnel decisions, upcoming policy announcements relevant to staff, or compelling rumors” (CIA, 2024)[^CIA].

+Rumors can undermine or compromise the credibility of a human source, a risk particularly relevant when HUMINT and CSINT intersect.

 Back to the [main guide](../README.md).